cdapio/cdap/docs/developer-guide/source/rest.rst

      - A request was received with a method not supported for the URI
    * - ``409``
      - ``Conflict``
-     - A request could not be completed due to a conflict with resource state
+     - A request could not be completed due to a conflict with the current resource state
    * - ``500``
      - ``Internal Server Error``
      - An internal error occurred while processing the request